Post-crash recovery: How one airline plans to restore confidence in the Boeing 737 MAX

 It's 15% more fuel efficient than its predecessor, much more climate friendly and has an average dispatch reliability rate of 99.4%.

 With 387 in service around the world, it didn't get more mundane than flying the workhorse 737 MAX.
+And in the eyes of all customers and all the stakeholders, that was a good thing.

 That was until two deadly crashes in 2018 and 2019 claimed 346 lives, leaving the fabled US plane-maker and FAA regulator's reputations in tatters.
 This catastrophe has cost Boeing $20 billion and its operators untold millions of dollars in losses.